arcweave/arcweave-godot-plugin/README.md

 Arcweave Godot Plugin is a plugin for importing Arcweave Projects from [arcweave.com](https://arcweave.com/) in Godot and using them in your Projects.

-The Arcweave Godot Exports currently are offered to our Pro and Team Accounts.
+The Arcweave Godot Export feature is available to all Arcweave users, including the Free accounts.
+The API import feature is available to the Team tier.

 ## Table of Contents